djeada/Git-Notes/notes/03_making_changes.md

 git add .
 ```

+Staging all changes at once is efficient when you're confident that all modifications are related and should be committed together.

 ### Unstaging Files

 If you've staged changes but haven't committed them, you can unstage them.
 This can be useful if you change your mind about what should be included in the next commit.

+Unstaging allows you to refine your staged changes, ensuring that only the appropriate modifications are recorded.
+It provides flexibility to adjust your commits before finalizing them.

 I. **Unstage a Specific File (but Keep Changes):**